Cash Flow Statement

 Changes in Working Capital

-Working capital is the difference between current assets and current liabilities, recorded on a company’s balance sheet, and an essential part to fund day to day operations.
+Working capital is the difference between current assets and current liabilities, recorded on a company’s balance sheet, and an essential part in funding day to day operations.
 A positive working capital means the company can cover its current liabilities in full.

-A change in working capital occurs if the difference between current assets and current liabilities increases or decreases.
+A change in working capital occurs if the difference between current assets and current liabilities increases or decreases from the previous reporting period to the current reporting period.
 This difference is then recorded on the cash flow statement, as it represents real cash in or outflows.

 Total Cash from Operating Activities